-- Therapeutic Uses - Drug of choice for reducing pulmonary edema in heart failure - Useful in emergency situations like acute pulmonary edema - Useful for treatment of hypercalcemia and hyperkalemia - Treatment of hypertension
+- Therapeutic Uses - Drug of choice for reducing pulmonary edema in HF - Useful in emergency situations like acute pulmonary edema - Useful for treatment of hypercalcemia and hyperkalemia - Treatment of hypertension

-- Adverse effects - Ototoxicity (damage to the ear).
-Hearing can be affected. - (Particularly with ethacrynic acid) - Acute hypovolemia, severe and rapid reduction in blood volume with the possibility of hypotension, shock and cardiac arrhythmias - Hyperuricemia: furosemide and ethacrynic acid compete with uric acid for renal and biliary secretory system blocking its secretion - Hypokalemia due to increased exchange of Na+ for K + - Hypomagnesemia, can be corrected by oral supplements
+- Adverse effects

+- Ototoxicity (damage to the ear).
+Hearing can be affected.

+- (Particularly with ethacrynic acid)

+- Acute hypovolemia, severe and rapid reduction in blood volume with the possibility of hypotension, shock and cardiac arrhythmias

+- Hyperuricemia: furosemide and ethacrynic acid compete with uric acid for renal and biliary secretory system blocking its secretion.

+- Hypokalemia

+- Hypomagnesemia